-The Group derecognizes financial liabilities when, and only when, the Group's obligations are discharged, cancelled or they expire.
+The Group derecognises financial liabilities when, and only when, the Group's obligations are discharged, cancelled or they expire.
+The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in profit or loss.